Reviews You Can Rely On

 When it comes to hiking, our top recommendation is the Darn Tough Hiker Full Cushion.
 It has plenty of padding, and the form fit means no bunching or piling.
 It provides unparalleled protection and comfort on the trail.
 Further, its superior durability and lifetime warranty—given to all Darn Tough socks—means that it will assuredly last a lifetime of adventures and pursuits.
 The crew-length design is compatible with all types of hiking boots, while the wooly pile feels soft on the feet.
 You can be sure that this sock, although a bit spendy, will be a wise investment.
 Further, they offer gender-specific fits that feel great whether your foot is narrow or wide.
 This is the obvious choice if you want an all-around amazing hiking sock, especially on long treks.
 As a bonus, it will double as a comfortable pair of sleeping socks.

 A downside to all that cushion is less breathability.
 It lacks the breathability panels on the instep given to the light and midweight competition.
 Also, it's not the first sock to grab when the mercury rises, although it does offer incredible wicking capability.
 Lastly, the investment is greater than most hiking socks.
-Given that all Darn Tough socks come with a lifetime warranty, however, it's a worthwhile purchase.
+But, given that all Darn Tough socks come with a lifetime warranty, it's a worthwhile purchase.
 If what you're looking for is a boot-compatible, darn tough sock for cold-weather pursuits, then give this pair a try.
 Your feet will thank you.
 If you value quantity over quality, you can get a whole pile of Champion No Shows for the cost of a pair of Darn Toughs.

 Read more: Darn Tough Hiker Full Cushion review